k-maru/grunt-typescript/README.md

         ...
     });

-If you specify the 'true', then automatically detects the directory.
+If you specify the true, then automatically detects the directory.

     grunt.initConfig({
             ...